Things To Do In Nungwi Zanzibar

 I absolutely LOVED diving in Nungwi, and I found out about this through the African Oriental and Travel Company.
 This tour company is exceptional in how they handle the vacations, the patience with my plethora of questions from travel nerves.
 The two main tour guides, Raf and Francisca, also lived in Tanzania for quite awhile and Francisca also studied Anthropology here and they both speak Swahili, which makes negotiating prices very handy.

-The dive shop staff were so so good, really energetic and loved I even had a bit of a panic after my mask filled with water and I inhaled a bunch of sea water.
+The dive shop staff were so so good, really energetic and kind.
+I even had a bit of a panic after my mask filled with water and I inhaled a bunch of sea water.
 It was the first time it had happened with salt water and also happened quite quickly so I didn't have time to prepare.
-Luckily I was one on one with the dive master (as the other members were much more advanced than I, and more recent experience) - he calmed me down, we got the water out, and was able to continue the dive.
+Luckily, I was one on one with the dive master (as the other members were much more advanced than I, and more recent experience) - he calmed me down, we got the water out, and I was able to continue the dive.

 Over 6 days we dove at Magic Reef, Shane's Reef, Mdwangawa, Ras Miskitoni, Kichafi, Hunga, Misoli, and the Coral Gardens - a few of the locations were so incredible we dove them two days in a row.
 The coral is so healthy, the fish colorful and so varied it was hard to know where to point the camera.
 There were only 1-2 days where there was a mild current, and a bit cloudy as far as visibility.
-There weren't any injuries, only a few people who weren't divers who got a bit bored, and ended up going to another part of the island - unfortunately their partners had to abandon their dive dreams.
-I wouldn't say it is a trip for those who just snorkel while their partner dives, unless they know how to be independent & are brave enough to explore on their own.

-I cannot recommend traveling here enough if simply for Scuba Diving for all my bubble blowers.
+I cannot recommend traveling here enough, if simply for Scuba Diving for all my bubble blowers.

 Snorkeling